help@cleanrecoverycenters.com

 Meth Identification: When and How to Spot Signs of Meth in the Home

-You may think substance use will never affect your life.
-Until the day you find a mysterious bag of powder in your loved one’s bag.
+You don’t think substance use will ever affect your life.
+Until one day, you find a mysterious bag of powder in your loved one’s drawer.
 How can you know what it is?
 Should you try to smell it?
-Is this why your loved one has been acting so differently?
+Is this why they have been acting so differently?

-You may think it is no big deal, even when you find out it is meth.
+You aren’t sure what to do when you find out it is meth.
 Your loved one is still working and tending to their daily responsibilities, so what is the harm?

 meth identification clean recovery